svin24/svin24.github.io/content/blog/Status-update-March-2021.md

   The call for help last month was swiftly answered, and we have 7 or 8 new people working on the project now.
-We've completed enough work to unblock many workstreams, which will allow these new contributors to work on parallel on different areas of interest, which should substantially speed up progress.
+We've completed enough work to unblock many workstreams, which will allow these new contributors to work in parallel on different areas of interest, which should substantially speed up progress.
 </details>